widdix/learn-cloudformation/lab4-outputs/README.md

 ## Create a template
 1. Open ``stub.json`` with an editor of your choice.
 The stub file contains a skeleton to start from.
-1. Add ``InstanceId`` containing the instance-id of the EC2 instance to the outputs section (see [http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html](Outputs section)).
+1. Add ``InstanceId`` containing the instance-id of the EC2 instance to the outputs section (see [Outputs section](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html)).
-1. Add ``PublicIPAddress`` containing the public IP address of the EC2 instance to the outputs section: [http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html](Outputs section) and [http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html](EC2 instance).
+1. Add ``PublicIPAddress`` containing the public IP address of the EC2 instance to the outputs section: [Outputs section](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) and [Resource Type: EC2 instance](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html).

 ## Create a stack based on the template
 1. Open [CloudFormation](https://console.aws.amazon.com/cloudformation) in AWS Management Console.